BogdanNic/fastify-lambda/README.md

 ### Intro
-Fastify is getting very popular given is very fast and with an large ecosystem of plugins.
+Fastify is getting very popular given it is very fast and with an large ecosystem of plugins.
 So a decided to test how fast is it.
 Is not much to different than ExpressJs, but it has a couple of nice features.

 ### Prerequisite